go-while/nntp-history/README.md

 Suppose you have a Message-ID hash of "1a2b3c4d5e6f0...":

-- The first character "1" selects the database "1".
+- We have 16 Databases: [0-9a-f].
+The first character "1" selects the database "1".
-- The next character "a" selects the bucket "a" within the "1" database.
+- Each database holds 256 buckets.
+The next character "a2" selects the bucket "a2" within the "1" database.
-- The remaining hash "2b3c4d5e6f0..." is used as the key in the "a" bucket based on the specified `KeyLen`.
+- The remaining hash "b3c4d5e6f0..." is used as the key in the "a2" bucket based on the specified `KeyLen`.

 By following this approach, you can efficiently organize and retrieve data based on Message-ID hashes while benefiting from the performance and storage optimizations provided by BoltDB.